 Starground Virtual Online Tour

-David Muddiman has been putting out calls requesting for a position on this show as it passes near Delaware.
-At the last minute he is assigned on the audio crew.
+Stagehand for a National Act David Muddiman has been putting out calls requesting for a position on this show as it passes near Delaware.
+At the last minute he is assigned on the audio crew. |

 The day starts early.
 It's just after 8:00am and David Muddiman is the first of 24 crewpersons inside the arena for the 9:00am call.
 Outside 6 tractor-trailers wait to be unloaded, while the band sleeps in 4 tour buses.
 In the main room, the audio systems engineer plans where lift points should be dropped to put the PA array in the right position.